QueenofParts/customer_banking/README.md

 This is an exercise assigned to the class to demonstrate our understanding of the concepts covered in Modules 1 and 2  and 3 of AI Bootcamp.

 ## Motivation:
 My motivation in this working on this challenge is to practice and solidify several coding concepts and Python commands, syntax, usage and best practices.
-I worked on this with other students in the class to help all of us share our questions, observations and ideas with one another as we learn collaboratively. - "You find yourself with someone else."
+The exercise needed to use the following subjects discussed in class:   functions (creating and importing), passing arguments into functions, refactoring code, classes, creating methods, and instances.
+I workedon this with other students in the class to help all of us share our questions, observations and ideas with one another as we learn collaboratively.

 ## The focus of this exercise:
 This project provides a simple interst calculator and revised (or predicted) balance for savings and CD Accounts.
 The following are some of the potential problems it solves: